gaugejosh/bpca/wp-content/plugins/player/readme.txt

 * Possibility to change the position of the control buttons using drag and drop feature.
 * Possibility to choose the animation type for the load of the Flash player.
 * An option of setting the format priority for the videos
-* Possibility to add thumbnails for YouTube videos
 * Option of changing control bar position (up/down)

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features:

 * Possibility to remove WebDorado watermark from the player, as well as possibility to add custom Watermark.

 Spider video [WordPress  Player](http://web-dorado.com/products/wordpress-player.html) has wonderful flash effects.
-You can add several video players in one page with different parameters and playlists.
+You can add several video players in one page with different themes and playlists.
 With Spider video player you can have unlimited playlists with unlimited number of videos.

-The Video Player is fully integrated with the latest version of WordPress.

 ###IMPORTANT: If you think you found a bug in Spider Video Player or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-video-player-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).